shmatul/multidevice-bluetooth-heart-rate-monitor/README.md

 - `startScanning()`: Start scanning for Bluetooth heart rate monitors.
 - `stopScanning()`: Stop scanning for devices.
+- `getDiscoveredDevices()`: Get an array of currently discovered devices.
 - `getConnectedDevices()`: Get an array of currently connected devices.
+- `connectDevice(DeviceData)`: Connect a discovered device.

 #### Events

+- `'deviceDiscovered'`: Emitted when a new device is discovered.
 - `'data'`: Emitted when heart rate data is received from a device.
 - `'deviceConnected'`: Emitted when a known device is reconnected.
 - `'deviceDisconnected'`: Emitted when a known device is reconnected.